 3. They Make You Look Important.
 Press releases aren?t just for major corporations announcing mergers and acquisitions.
 Your recent company expansion is news, as is that big contract you won.
 The more news you have online, the more buzz you’ll generate for your company.

 4. You’ve Got Plenty of News to Share.
 Don’t believe me?
-Here are 28 topic ideas for your press release.
+Here are 21 examples for your press release.
 It can be hard to see that your recent award for best in class in whatever you do is big news, but it’s definitely press-worthy.
 And if you plan a schedule of one release a month, you’ll keep a steady stream of fodder for the Google/SEO engine you want to feed.

 5. You’ll Have Something to Show Journalists.
 While journalists don’t often find your press release online and reach out to write a story, it does happen.
 You can also use the link for your press release published online in your pitch when you email a journalist you think should cover your news.
 Having it already published online gives you more credibility and shows that you were professional enough to write and distribute a release.

 6. They’re Part of a Strong Marketing and PR Strategy.
 You’ve heard the proverb about the eggs that shouldn?t be all in the same basket.
 PR should be a part of what you’re doing to drive traffic to your website and create better brand awareness.